serena yu.

 Hi!
 Thanks for visiting my portfolio site!

-My name is Serena Yu, I’m a community and sustainability oriented artist, designer, and nature lover from Vancouver, Canada, currently residing in and studying illustration at the Rhode Island School of Design in Providence, RI!
+My name is Serena Yu, I’m a community and sustainability driven artist, designer, and nature lover from Vancouver, Canada, currently residing in and studying illustration at the Rhode Island School of Design in Providence, RI!

 ...
 Selected Work